-It is also important to understand this behavior at the ``microscopic'' level of quarks and gluons.
-Unfortunately, the tools of perturbative QCD can hardly be useful in this case, since the relevant processes occur at extremely low transfers.
-However, as the processes occur at the high energies, the parton model is quite suitable for qualitative understanding.
-In that way the classical results \cite{Gribov73} were obtained about the ``diffusion'' growth of the hadron transverse radius as $\sqrt {\,\ln s}$, which leads to the behavior of $B(s) \sim \ln s$.
-The hadrons were considered in this analysis as freely moving, which can be associated with their elastic scattering in the limit $t=0$.
-Recently an extension of this model was proposed \cite{Nekrasov}, which takes into account in more detail the transverse motions of the partons.
-This extended model predicted a change in the mode of the growth of the hadron transverse radius upon going to ultra-high energies from $\sqrt{\,\ln s}$ to $\ln s$, which leads to $B(s) \sim \ln^2 \!s$.
-The mode change in the extended model occurred due to establishing the correlated motion of partons in the transverse projection.
+This behavior must be explained at the ``microscopic'' level of quarks and gluons, as well.
+Unfortunately, the means of perturbative QCD can hardly be useful in this case since the relevant processes occur at extremely small transfers.
+However, as they occur at high energies, the parton model is suitable for appropriate consideration.
+In that way the result, which became classical, was obtained about the ``diffusion'' growth of the transverse sizes of hadrons as $\sqrt {\,\ln s}$ \cite{Gribov73}, which means the behavior $B(s) \propto \ln s$, observed at the moderately high energies.
+In the analysis \cite{Gribov73}, hadrons were considered free-moving, which can be associated with their elastic scattering in the limit $t=0$ (excluding electromagnetic interactions).
+Recently an extension of this approach was proposed \cite{Nekrasov}, which took into account in more detail the transverse motion of the partons.
+The latter analysis predicted a faster growth of the transverse sizes of hadrons in the transition to the ultra-high energies, from $\sqrt{\,\ln s}$ to $\ln s$.
+This means the transition of the behavior of $B(s)$ from $\ln s$ to $\ln^2 \!s$.

-Unfortunately, the situation remains uncertain with respect to the longitudinal hadron sizes.
-The point is that so far no experimental criteria have been proposed to judge their longitudinal sizes.
-So all the reasoning on this topic is rather speculative.
-In fact, two points of view currently dominate.
-The first is reduced to the idea of the hadron as a ball or a bag of approximately spherical shape.
-From this position, the fast hadron, due to Lorentz contraction, should appear as a strongly flattened pancake with the longitudinal size of the order of $1/E$, where $E$ is the energy of the hadron.
-According to another point of view \cite{Gribov73} the longitudinal sizes are determined by the minimum momenta of the partons, at which they still belong to the hadron (i.e.~separated from vacuum).
-From the latter point of view, the longitudinal size of hadron does not depend on the energy and is of the order of $1/\mu$, where $\mu$ is the soft scale in hadron.
+Unfortunately, the situation with the longitudinal sizes of hadrons remains uncertain.
+The point is that no experimental criteria for estimating the longitudinal hadron sizes have been proposed so far.
+Therefore, the reasoning on this topic is rather speculative.
+Actually, two points of view currently dominate.
+The first one is associated with the concept of a hadron at rest as a rigid ball or bag of approximately spherical shape.
+Based on this, the fast hadron due to Lorentz contraction should look like a highly flattened pancake with a longitudinal size of the order of $1/E$, where $E$ is the energy of the hadron.
+According to the other point of view \cite{Gribov73} the longitudinal sizes are determined by the minimum momenta of the partons, at which they still belong to the hadron (i.e.~separated from the vacuum).
+From the latter point of view, the longitudinal size of the hadron does not depend on the energy and is of the order of $1/\mu$, where $\mu$ is the soft scale in the nucleon.